14 min read

 Build your own discussion forum with Jetonomy

 Social media moves fast, but online discussion forums endure.
-While platforms like Facebook groups and Discord servers chase engagement through algorithms and notifications, forums remain the most reliable way to build structured, searchable, and genuinely useful communities.
+While platforms like Facebook groups and Discord servers chase real-time engagement through algorithms and notifications, forums are built for something different: structured, searchable conversations that hold their value long after they’re posted.

-This guide covers everything you need to know about online discussion forums in 2026, what they provide, how they compare to other platforms, the best tools for building one, and how to create a forum that members actually want to use.
+This guide covers everything you need to know about online discussion forums in 2026: what they offer, how they compare to other platforms, the best tools for building one, and how to create a forum members actually want to use.

 What Are Online Discussion Forums?